rorsini/pseudo-translate/README.md

     }
 }
 ```

+### Files

-You can also pass in the path to your i18n resource JSON file:
+Pseudo-translate an entire file by passing in the path to your i18n resource JSON file:
 ```javascript
 const pt = ptify('./locales/en-US.json');
 ```
-which returns a object who's text values have been pseudo-translated.
+It returns a object who's text values have been pseudo-translated.

 ## Configuration